ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_inventory_vm_attributes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Layout of each virtual disk attached to the virtual machine.
-    For a virtual machine with snaphots, this property gives only those disks that are attached to it at the current point of running.
+    For a virtual machine with snapshots, this property gives only those disks that are attached to it at the current point of running.

 snapshot (vim.vm.FileLayoutEx.SnapshotLayout, optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^